jamespooley/qmri-pipelines/README.md

 #### Quantitative Relaxometry

+The Deoni et al. (2015) chapter is the best over of this stuff I've found, but you'll most likely get paywalled if you try and access it.
+The Deoni (2010) overview has a lot of overlap with this chapter and is open access.

 * Deoni, S. C. L. (2010).
 Quantitative relaxometry of the brain. *Topics in Magnetic Resonance Imaging.*
 * Deoni, S. C. L. et al. (2015).
 Modern methods for accurate T1, T2, and proton density MRI.
 In M. Filippi (Ed.) *Oxford Textbook of Neuroimaging*
 * Suckling, J. et al. (2014).
 Are power calculations useful?
 A multicentre neuroimaging study. *Human Brain Mapping*